plone/training/frontpage.rst

     </body>
     </html>

 Now you could add the whole code again that we used for the talklistview.
-But instead we go D.R.Y. and reuse the lalklistview by turning it into a macro.
+But instead we go D.R.Y. and reuse the talklistview by turning it into a macro.

 Edit ``browser/templates/talkslistview.pt`` and wrap the list in a macro definition: